stride3d/stride-docs/en/manual/index.md

 ## Stride community toolkit

-Check out our [Stride community toolkit](https://stride3d.github.io/stride-community-toolkit/index.html) for additional helpers and extensions.
+If you'd like to use Stride in a code-only project, or you are looking for additional code utilities, check out our [Stride community toolkit](https://stride3d.github.io/stride-community-toolkit/index.html).

 ## Improve this documentation

 The Stride documentation is open source, so anyone can edit it.
-If you find a mistake, you can correct it or comment in [GitHub](https://github.com/stride3d/stride-docs).
+If you find a mistake, you can correct it or report it on our [GitHub repository](https://github.com/stride3d/stride-docs).

 To edit any page of this manual, click the **Edit this page** link at the bottom.
 Please make sure to follow the [writing guidelines](../contributors/documentation/index.md).